adc-trust-ai/trust-free/README.md

 - Added:
   1. Automatic reporting and removal of duplicate columns.
-  2. Fallback to (TRUST-flavored) standard Lasso in leaf if all Relaxed Lasso coefficients are zero due to excessive penalty.
+  2. Fallback to (TRUST™-flavored) standard Lasso in leaf if all Relaxed Lasso coefficients are zero due to excessive penalty.
   3. Automatic check for missing target values and corresponding removal of rows in training dataset.
   4. Method show_leaf_coefficients(leaves = "all", rnd = 2) to print coefficient summary tables for the selected leaves.
   5. Explicit node id, also in tree plot (leaves only).